-On this day in 1941, Adm.
-Chuichi Nagumo leads the Japanese First Air Fleet, an aircraft carrier strike force, toward Pearl Harbor, with the understanding that should "negotiations with the United States reach a successful conclusion, the task force will immediately put about and return to the homeland."
+On November 26, 1941, Adm.
+Chuichi Nagumo leads the Japanese First Air Fleet, an aircraft carrier strike force, toward Pearl Harbor, with the understanding that should “negotiations with the United States reach a successful conclusion, the task force will immediately put about and return to the homeland.”

 Nagumo had no experience with naval aviation, having never commanded a fleet of aircraft carriers in his life.
 This role was a reward for a lifetime of faithful service.
 Nagumo, while a man of action, did not like taking unnecessary risks—which he considered an attack on the American naval base at Pearl Harbor to be.
 But Chief of Staff Rear Adm.
 Isoruku Yamamoto thought differently; while also opposing war with the United States, he believed the only hope for a Japanese victory was a swift surprise attack, via carrier warfare, against the U.S. fleet.
 And as far as the Roosevelt War Department was concerned, if war was inevitable, it desired “that Japan commit the first overt act.”